untoldengine/UntoldEngine/README.md

 ## Get a feel for the API

 If you want a small code sample to inspect and experiment with, look at `Sources/Sandbox/GameScene.swift`.
+Along with the [Usage Example](docs/API/UsageExamples.md), it should help you get an idea of how to use the Untold Engine API

 The Sandbox target is a simple place to test engine APIs such as creating an entity, attaching a mesh, and trying animations or other scene setup changes.